circuitdao/docs/docs/glossary.md

 The glossary assumes familiarity with basic concepts of [Chia blockchain](https://docs.chia.net/docs-home) and [Chialisp](https://chialisp.com/).

+**Absorb coin.** A coin included in a spend bundle to absorb mojos released by one of more other coins.
+Depending on the coins spent in the transaction, an absorb coin can be a plain XCH coin or a BYC or CRT CAT.
+For example, a plain XCH absorb coin is used when withdrawing collateral from a vault.

 **Approval mod.** One of five (?) coin types that have permission to issue and/or melt BYC or CRT.
 See the [corresponding section](https://docs.circuitdao.com/technical-manual/statutes#approval-mods) on the Statutes page for details.

 **Arg.** Short for argument.
 A value that is passed into a mod or function.
 A value passed into a mod that is considered part of the mod itself, is referred to as a curried arg.